PatrykLes/component-importer/docs/library.md

 # Using the Component Importer as a Typescript Library

-Although the most common way of using the component importer is as a CLI, it can also be used as a library.
+Although the most common way of using the `component-importer` is as a CLI, it can also be used as a library.

 **Note**: This is an experimental feature.
 Expect breaking API changes.

 ## Finding react components in a TypeScript project

-You can use the `analyzeTypeScript` funciton to retrieve an array of react components with their properties from a typescript declaration file (`.d.ts`).
+You can use the `analyzeTypeScript` function to retrieve an array of react components with their properties from a typescript declaration file (`.d.ts`).

 ```ts